sekrzys/Ewa-30-11-2025/Example 4 - Question about behavioral stability under ethical constraints 23.12.2025.md

-Example 4 - A question about changing to a bad or good AI.
+Example 4 - Question about behavioral stability under ethical constraints

 In English: